OFS/opae-sdk/samples/hello_afu/README.md

   RTL simulation and synthesis are driven by the same `sources.txt`, `hello_afu.json` and underlying OPAE scripts.
-To construct a Quartus synthesis environment for this AFU, enter following commands in same directory containing this README:
+To construct a Quartus synthesis environment for this AFU, enter following commands in same directory containing this `README` file:

 ```console
     $ afu_synth_setup --source hw/sources.txt --json hw/hello_afu.json build_synth